Greetings Art Lover! Odds are if you're reading this we've crossed paths at an

 way, by hand, without a printing press and her screen prints are similarly hand

-means it with many of her prints defying the convention of numbered editions
+blocked and printed.
+Many of her prints defy the convention of numbered

-and being most often one of a kind singular works.
+editions and often are one of a kind singular works.

 "I work in a spur of the moment/what is inspiring me right now method.
 I am